Bigg Boss 11: Vikas Feels Shilpa Is The Strongest Person; Housemates Declare Vikas As BB 11 Winner!

 Bigg Boss 11 is getting interesting with each passing day.
 The competition is getting tougher.
-We are watching as to how the relationships between the contestants are changing in the house!
+We have been watching as to how the relationships between the contestants keep changing in the house!

-In the previous episode we saw the teams fighting for luxury budget.
-During the task, Liliputs and Dayaans we saw both team torturing each other.
+In the previous episode we saw the teams fighting it out for luxury budget.
+During the task, Liliputs and Dayaans, we saw both teams torturing each other.
 After Bigg Boss declares the winner, Shilpa's team is seen celebrating.
+Read on to know who will be the next captain of the house...

 Hina & Vikas